 - MYOB – leading software provider in Australia and New Zealand

 - Hosted and SaaS – freedom of choice of which MYOB product is most suitable for your needs

 - Local support and software development

-Approximately two in three Australian businesses use accounting software and of these around 60% use MYOB.
+Approximately two in three Australian businesses use accounting software; around 60% use MYOB.
 Around 60% of accountants use MYOB as their main practice solution.

 Take this opportunity to contact your local advisor to learn more about MYOB products.
 We are located in both Australia and New Zealand to be more accessible for our clients.
-Call us now on 1300 857 464 (AU) or 0800 436 774 (NZ), or email us at firstname.lastname@example.org.
+Call 1300 857 464 (AU) or 0800 436 774 (NZ) or email firstname.lastname@example.org.